For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 The G-men walked back to their car and Asian Man backed into the open door frame, glaring at them from the doorway as the men reached the car.
 The driver turned to gaze over at Scott and Native Man just a little too long before getting into the car.
 And when it pulled away, Asian Man slammed his front door shut.

-“I should get back over there,” Scott told Native Man, looking across to Betti’s house.
+“I should get back over there,” Scott told Native Man, looking across to Betty’s house.
 “Have a lot of shit - stuff, ‘scuse me - to figure out.”

 Native Man chuckled and turned to Scott to offer a strong, dark hand at the end of a sinewy forearm, the muscles prominent.
 Scott met the man’s eyes with his own.